Learn how to make homemade green powder by dehydrating greens and adding a powerful nutrition ingredient to your long-term food storage!

 - Color pasta – use your favorite homemade pasta recipe and replace some of the flour with green powder to get vibrant green pasta.

 - Egg muffins – we do egg muffins (a layer of greens, a layer of meat, a layer of cheese, a cracked egg (or egg scramble) and cook for 20 min.
 Sometimes, instead of actual greens which can be a texture issue for my youngest son, I use a nice heaping teaspoon of green powder instead)

 How to Store Green Powder

 Ideally, you want your green powder stored in an airtight container that will be kept at an optimal temperature and dark setting.
 I keep the working container of powder in a glass jar on our countertop.
 If I have extra green powder to store in the pantry, I do keep zip-top top bags stored in smaller amounts in a larger glass container.
-I have found that I don’t like to keep my powders just in glass alone, because I am accident prone and drop things.
+I am accident prone and drop things.
 Then it’s a whole bunch of work down the drain.